automationsaan/hello-world-springboot/README.md

 # Automationsaan Hello World Spring Boot Project

-This repository contains a simple Spring Boot REST API with a Jenkins pipeline for CI/CD, SonarQube/SonarCloud integration, Docker containerization, and automated quality checks.
+This repository contains a simple Spring Boot REST API with a complete CI/CD pipeline using Jenkins, SonarQube/SonarCloud, Docker, JFrog Artifactory, and Kubernetes (EKS) for automated deployment, quality checks, and autoscaling.
+The project demonstrates modern DevOps best practices, including secure configuration and cloud-native deployment.

 ## Technologies Used